-Sufficient elective hours must be taken to meet the minimum hour requirement for graduation.
+Sufficient elective hours must be taken to meet the minimum hour requirement for graduation in this program.
 Electives should be chosen in consultation with advisor.

 Chemistry/Career, B.S.

 Primarily for the student who plans to seek employment in the field of chemistry immediately upon graduation.